 The family silhouettes include myself and Sister as children in Disney World.
 Over the years I’ve added my littles and cousins Bird and CeeCee, all done by Clay Howard.

-The small table next to door holds a reproduction vintage phone from Pottery Barn, collection of books by Savannah authors (and one by my son), a cloche with picture of littles and one bronzed baby shoe from each.
+The small table next to door holds a collection of books by Savannah authors (and one by my son) and a cloche with picture of boys and one bronzed baby shoe from each.
 The oyster painting is by Bellamy Murphy of Savannah and was a 10th anniversary gift from Honey.

 So that’s a tour of every inch of our den as it stands today.
 That being said, tomorrow is a new day and who knows what may change :-)